iangoodnight/pwc/131/javascript/README.md

 ### `ch-2.js`

-Generally speaking, when approaching these challenges I have been consistently writing a solution, creating a directory of test cases, and writing my submission framed as a series of tests run against the solution.
-So, in the solution for the first task, running the file `ch-1.js` automatically looks for that directory and those test cases unless it is run with a path argument pointing to some other, local test.
+Generally speaking, when approaching these challenges, I have been consistently writing a solution, creating a directory of test cases, and writing my submission framed as a series of tests run against the solution.
+So, in the solution for the first task, running the file `ch-1.js` automatically looks for that directory and those test cases unless it is run with a path argument pointing to some other local test.
 That choice was mainly just an excuse to have some fun parsing different types of input files.
 For `ch-2.js`, however, the prospect of coming up with a bunch of delimiter tests cases seemed dangerously boring.
-So, instead `ch-2.js` is written as an interactive CLI.
+So, instead, `ch-2.js` is written as an interactive CLI.
 Running `./ch-2.js` starts our utility.
-Sample output seen below.
+Sample output is shown below.

 #### Output